carmenlup/Introspect1B/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------
 # Deployment on azure
-Instead of using Docker Desktop, you can deploy the microservices to Azure Container Registry (ACR) and Azure Container Apps (ACA).
+This section provides instructions for deploying the microservices to Azure using Azure Container Registry (ACR) and Azure Container Apps (ACA).

 ## Deployment to Azure Container Registry (ACR)
 ##### 1. Login to azure